Published

 img of Hashnode Sync

 A CLI that syncs a folder of local markdown files to Hashnode.
-I built it in a day for the Hashnode GraphQL hackathon because I wanted “content-as-code” for blogging.
+Built in a day for the Hashnode GraphQL hackathon to support a content-as-code blogging workflow.

 TL;DR